Back to blog

 Mental and cognitive health.
 Research published in Applied Animal Behaviour Science has found that physical activity is directly linked to reduced anxiety, fewer destructive behaviors, and better cognitive health.
 An exercised dog is a calmer, happier, and mentally sharper dog.

 Immune function.
-Moderate, consistent exercise reduces chronic inflammation and regulates stress hormones - both of which directly support a stronger immune response.
+Moderate, consistent exercise reduces chronic inflammation and regulates stress hormones, both of which directly support a stronger immune response.
 Dogs who exercise regularly tend to get sick less frequently and recover faster.

 How Much Exercise Is Enough?

 The American Animal Hospital Association recommends a minimum of 30 minutes of aerobic activity daily for most adult dogs.
-High-energy breeds - retrievers, shepherds, huskies, working dogs - often need 60 to 90 minutes.
+High-energy breeds (retrievers, shepherds, huskies, working dogs) often need 60 to 90 minutes.
 The critical word is aerobic.
 A slow walk around the block does not elevate your dog's heart rate enough to provide meaningful cardiovascular benefit.

-True aerobic exercise means sustained activity that gets your dog breathing harder and their heart rate elevated - running, vigorous fetch, swimming, or structured treadmill sessions.
+True aerobic exercise means sustained activity that gets your dog breathing harder and their heart rate elevated: running, vigorous fetch, swimming, or structured treadmill sessions.
 For most pet owners, getting 30–60 minutes of real aerobic exercise into their dog's day every single day is genuinely difficult.
 That is exactly the problem The Canine Gym was built to solve.

-The Consistency Problem - And How to Solve It
+The Consistency Problem, and How to Solve It

 The research is clear on one thing: sporadic, intense exercise is far less effective than moderate, consistent exercise.
 A dog who runs hard on Saturday and sits on the couch the rest of the week is not getting the cardiovascular and longevity benefits that a dog exercising 5–6 days a week receives.